KCWM

 KCWM (1460 AM) is a radio station licensed in Hondo, Texas, United States.
 The station is owned by Hondo Communications, Inc.

 The music format is "The World's Best Country" emphasizes traditional country music.

 The station also broadcasts high school sports for Hondo, Medina Valley, and D'Hanis High Schools in Medina County, Texas as well as agricultural information on the Morning Report 6 to 6:30 a.m. and on the Midday Report at 12 noon.

 THE MORNING REPORT – 6 to 6:30 a.m.
-Weather, agricultural news, market reports and feature programming from the Texas Farm Bureau Radio Network.
+Weather, agricultural news, market reports and feature programming from the Texas Farm Bureau Radio Network with Preston Busta and Valerie Zurita Award winning KCWM Agricultural Team.

 THE MORNING SHOW, from 6 to 9 a.m., Monday - Friday.